 - Sophie asks Jansie to keep the story secret because she doesn’t like to get popularity.

-- Sophie sat under a tree waiting for Casey but he never comes.
+- Sophie sat under a tree waiting for Casey but he never came.

 - She returns home thinking of Casey and her imaginary meeting.